-1. You defined a time later than 24:00 as the execution start time for the root jobnet, and the base time is set to a value other than 0:00.
+1. You defined a time later than 24:00 as the execution start time for the root jobnet.

-This combination of factors causes the execution start date, the target date and time to which a delay time applies, and the event wait time to change for the root jobnet and nested jobnets.
+This causes the execution start date to change for the root jobnet and nested jobnets.
 Check the schedule definitions.

 2. You defined an exclusive schedule for a jobnet or planning group that is in the same hierarchy as a jobnet that meets the condition 1 above.